Centers & Institutes

 The Initiative for Advanced Research in Technology and the Arts (iARTA) is where faculty across the arts, engineering and sciences explore new media applications based on shared expertise and evolving technologies.
 Concepts from diverse disciplines partner to create compelling expressions: dancers wired with sensors perform an interactive concert; media artists incorporate robotics and surveillance hardware in a social context; musicians compose complex scores based on math equations; computer-artists animate visual models from biological data.

-Texas Center for Music and Medicine
+Texas Center for Performing Arts Health

-The Texas Center for Music and Medicine includes an interdisciplinary team of musicians, music educators, clinicians, and research scientists.
+The Texas Center for Performing Arts Health includes an interdisciplinary team of musicians, music educators, clinicians, and research scientists.
 The Center represents educational, medical and musical resources, brought together to study, treat, and prevent various medical problems associated with learning and performing music.
 Through these committed collaborations, graduate students can now enroll in music medicine classes, select an optional related field of study in music medicine, participate in ongoing research and outreach initiatives, and pursue their own research projects.
 Clinical resources are available for both students and non-students.
 Clinical care is provided through the Center for Performing Arts Medicine at the UNT Health Science Center in Fort Worth, the UNT Counseling and Testing Center, and the UNT Speech and Hearing Center.